seamusrobertmurphy/monte-carlo-trees/README.md

 -   Cross-validation techniques are employed to evaluate model performance and identify bias or variance.

-The `LGOCV` acronym used in the `caret` package functions below stands for “leave one group out cross validation”.
+The `LGOCV` acronym used in the `caret` package functions below stands for "leave one group out cross validation".
 We must select the % of test data that is set out from the build upon which the model will be repeatedly trained.
 Note, the following code applies functions to full dataset without explicit training-test split. **Questions remains on whether we require cross-validation uncertainty estimate to review internal bias, and whether we would like to develop Monte Carlo tools for spatial uncertainty used in Activity Data analysis**.
 For your consideration, the consultant has previously developed Monte Carlo tools for LULC applications, saved [here](https://github.com/seamusrobertmurphy/02-lulc-classification)

 ``` r
 # Cross-validation split for bias detection